LinwoodDev/Butterfly/docs/docs/background.md

 ## <Globe/> Image

-The image background type allows you to upload an image and use it as background for thepage.
+The image background type allows you to upload an image and use it as background for the page.

 ### <Gear/> Properties.